mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

-The :class:`~ezdxf.entities.Dimension` entity is the generic entity for all dimension types, but unfortunately AutoCAD is **not willing** to show a dimension line defined only by this dimension entity, it also needs an anonymous block which contains the dimension line shape constructed by basic DXF entities like LINE and TEXT entities, this representation is called the dimension line `rendering` in this documentation, beside the fact this is not a real graphical rendering.
+The :class:`~ezdxf.entities.Dimension` entity is the generic entity for all dimension types, but unfortunately AutoCAD is **not willing** to show a dimension line defined only by this dimension entity, it also needs an anonymous block which contains the dimension line shape constructed by DXF primitives like LINE and TEXT entities, this representation is called the dimension line `rendering` in this documentation, beside the fact that this is not a real graphical rendering.
 BricsCAD is a much more friendly CAD application, which do show the dimension entity without the graphical rendering as block, which was very useful for testing, because there is no documentation how to apply all the dimension style variables (more than 80).
 This seems to be the reason why dimension lines are rendered so differently by many CAD application.

-Don't expect to get the same rendering results by `ezdxf` as you get from AutoCAD, `ezdxf` tries to be as close to the results rendered by BricsCAD, but it is not possible to implement all the various combinations of dimension style parameters, which often affect one another.
+Don't expect to get the same rendering results by `ezdxf` as you get from AutoCAD. `Ezdxf` tries to be as close to the results rendered by BricsCAD, but it is not possible to implement all the various combinations of dimension style parameters, which often affect one another.